 - Self-plagiarism or recycling: submitting an old assignment, or parts of it, as new work without acknowledgement or permission from the Course Coordinator.

 - Bullying: taking and using work written by another and, even if edited, presenting it as your own; and where material was obtained inappropriately such as through emotional, social or physical pressure.

-If you are found to have plagiarised, there are a range of outcomes that could occur, from failing the assignment to failing the entire subject and even (in extreme cases) being removed from the degree altogether.
+If you are found to be in breach of academic integrity, there are a range of outcomes that could occur.
+Depending on what year of your course you are in, and other considerations, penalties may be failing the assignment, failing the entire subject and even (in extreme cases) being removed from the degree altogether.

 For more information on this, read the Federation University Academic Integrity Policy.